 Now that several friends and family are gluten free I want to be able to continue to share food with them.
 I don’t want them to feel left out or deprived.
 So I am on a journey to become a better Gluten Free baker.
 I am exploring all sorts of new flours and mixes in my quest to discover the perfect treats.

 This is one of the first recipes where the results were positive The recipe is based on one I saw by Aran Goyoaga.
 She makes beautiful food and photographs it.
 I knew her recipes were trustworthy.
-I had just finished making scones that were horrid and quickly trashed so I need something that would turn out.

 The berry and yogurt filling was easy to make and then I topped all the pretty berries raw on top, instead of cooking them inside.
 The result was a stunning tart that just makes me happy to look at.
 It says fresh and seasonal.

 - 2/3 cups superfine brown rice flour

 - 1/2 cup sorghum flour

 - 1/4 cup cornstarch